This is the product page for the ABA Special Edition of Magna Carta: The Foundation of Freedom 1215-2015.

 A significant percentage of every copy sold will go to the Magna Carta Trust, a non-profit body which promotes and supports the principles of Magna Carta and its associated historical sites.

-This edition is for ABA members and supporters only.
+This edition is for ABA members and supporters.
 It will feature an Introduction by William C. Hubbard, a Foreword by Stephen N. Zack, and a list of those from the ABA who supported the project by ordering in advance of publication.
-PLEASE NOTE: THE LIST OF SPONSORS IS NOW CLOSED.

-For the IBA Special Edition, please click here.
+For the IBA Special Edition, please click here to visit our UK shop.